-Not only can Twitter help you make contact with those elusive creatives, it may even be a more effective vehicle than a long piece that smells of nervous, at-least-five-revisions copywriting.
-The immediacy, brevity and relatively quick death of each Tweet encourages you to share the humbler, more casual moments between saving clients from peril or utilizing your creative genius.
+Not only can Twitter help you make contact with those elusive creatives, but it may also even be a more effective vehicle than a long piece that smells of nervous, at-least-five-revisions copywriting.
+The immediacy, brevity, and relatively quick death of each Tweet encourages you to share the humbler, more casual moments between saving clients from peril or utilizing your creative genius.

 Twitter may not be the deepest social media network, but it’s one of the most promising avenues for letting clients see the person behind the presentation.
 Give it a shot!

-Melissa Pang is Agency Access’ copywriter, with several years under her belt working with artists at FoundFolios and The ADBASE Group.
+Melissa Pang was Agency Access' copywriter, with several years under her belt working with artists at FoundFolios and The ADBASE Group.
 Melissa loves a good adverb, keeps one eye (or two) on the advertising industry and has a soft spot for illustration.
-Agency Access